micleners/gatsby-contentful/README.md

 We will be developing a blog in this tutorial.
 It's perfect for this tech stack, because often we use a Content Management System (CMS) like Contentful to pull data from.
 We also want to have our site dynamically re-built when we create new posts.
 We'll do all this in this tutorial!

+# Before We Get Started

+### Install VS Code (recommended)
+You can use any text editor to write code for this tutorial, but I recommend you use Visual Studio Code.
+[Download here](https://code.visualstudio.com/download)

+## Download NodeJS
+NodeJS lets us run JavaScript on our computer.
+It also comes with `npm` which is required to install Gatsby.
+If you don't have NodeJS, [download it here](https://nodejs.org/en/)

+## Set Up Source Control
+You will need to use source control (git) to complete this project.
+VS Code comes with git integrated, so that's a good option to go with.
+Gatsby will also initiated a repository for you.
+You can certainly wait until it sets that up for you.

-I recommend you use source control for this project.
-In fact, Gatsby will automatically create a repository when you start your project!
-If you aren't familiar with git, check out [this shorter rundown](https://guides.github.com/activities/hello-world/), [this detailed blog](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) or browse through [this spread of articles from Atlassian](https://www.atlassian.com/git/tutorials) for more in depth reading.
+If you want to know more about git, check out [this shorter rundown](https://guides.github.com/activities/hello-world/), [this detailed blog](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6) or browse through [this spread of articles from Atlassian](https://www.atlassian.com/git/tutorials) for more in depth reading.

+## Helpful Notes
+Let's cover some terminology before we dive in.

+### Command Line vs Text Editor
+You will be doing most of your code in one of two places: the command line and your text editor.

+While there is nuanced differences, the command line is also known as the terminal, console and shell.
+Examples of commands you'll have to use in the terminal are `cd` (change directory), `git push` (push your git repo), `npm install` (install something with node package manager), etc.

+The text editor has a variety of options.
+Common ones are standalone applications like VS Code, Atom, Sublime, Web Storm, etc. Common shell integrated text editors are Vim, Emacs, and Nano.
+If I say to "edit a file" or "add the following code to the file", this means open the file in your editor of choice to change it.

+### Starting and Stopping Your Application Server
+You'll be running the Gatsby server locally with the command `gatsby develop`.
+To exit the server, whether you are on a Mac or PC, use the shortcut `ctrl+c`.
+You'll need to be hopping back and forth between the development server and the command line, so remember this key binding.

+VS Code also allows for multiple command line windows.
+To access the command line in VS Code you can go to `View` --> `Terminal` or use the shortcut <code>ctrl-`</code>.
+From there, you can split terminals or create new ones with the buttons on the top right of the terminal.

 # Setup Gatsby Site
 Let's start by creating the Gatsby project